kzndotsh/bloom/README.md

 ```

 ## Submission format
-* [ ] Submit via Codegrade by committing and pushing any new changes.
+* [ ] Submit via Codegrade by commiting and pushing any new changes to **your main branch.**
-* [ ] Check codegrade for automated feedback.
+* [ ] Check Codegrade before the deadline to compare its results against your local tests.
-* [ ] Check codegrade on Monday following the Sprint Challenge for reviewer feedback.
+* [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
+For more information on how to access and read your feedback, check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)
-* [ ] Any changes pushed to your "main" branch will resubmitted to codegrade if pushed before the sprint challenge deadline.
-Changes after the deadline will not be reviewed.
+* [ ] New commits will be evaluated by Codegrade if pushed before the sprint challenge deadline.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.

 2. What steps can you take in your web apps to keep your data secure?

 3. Describe how web servers work.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.